mattsousaa/Self_Driving_Cars_Specialization/README.md

 * The output of the controller will be the vehicle throttle, brake and steering angle commands.
 * The throttle and brake come from the Longitudinal speed control and the steering comes from our Lateral Control.

-## Self Driving Cars Longitudinal and Lateral Control Design
+## Self-Driving Cars Longitudinal and Lateral Control Design
-In this project, I implemented a controller in Python and used it to drive a car autonomously around a track in Carla Simulator.
+In this project, I implemented a controller in Python and used it to drive a car autonomously around a track in [Carla Simulator](https://carla.org/).
 The output of the controller will be the vehicle throttle, brake and steering angle commands.
 The throttle and brake come from the Longitudinal speed control and the steering comes from the Lateral Control.

 ### 1. Longitudinal Control
 ![image](https://github.com/mattsousaa/Self_Driving_Vehicle_Control/blob/master/images/pid_longitudinal.png)